treefrogsoftware/mjpeg_flask/README.md

 # Mjpeg simple flask web server demo

-## Python Flask example using a raspberry pi camera to generate mjpeg over http
+## Python Flask example using a raspberry pi or ubuntu camera to generate mjpeg over http

 Use standard installations for pip3 to install the python packages